Heat exchangers are typically classified according to flow arrangement and type of construction.

 Another interesting aspect of the design is that the temperature difference is known as ‘pinch’ can limit the performance of heat exchangers if the areas and flow rates are not properly designed.
 A pinch point is a location in a heat exchanger where the temperature difference between hot and cold fluid is minimum at that location.

 NTU Effectiveness Method

-The log mean temperature difference (LMTD) method discussed in previous section is easy to use in heat exchanger analysis when the inlet and the outlet temperatures of the hot and cold fluids are known or can be determined from an energy balance.
+The log means temperature difference (LMTD) method discussed in the previous section is easy to use in heat exchanger analysis when the inlet and the outlet temperatures of the hot and cold fluids are known or can be determined from an energy balance.
 Therefore, the LMTD method is very suitable for determining the size and performance of a heat exchanger.

 As can be seen, the effectiveness is the ratio between the actual heat transfer rate and the maximum possible heat transfer rate.
 To define the effectiveness of a heat exchanger, we must first determine the maximum possible heat transfer rate, qmax, for the heat exchanger.

 - Fundamentals of Heat and Mass Transfer, 7th Edition.
 Theodore L. Bergman, Adrienne S. Lavine, Frank P. Incropera.
 John Wiley & Sons, Incorporated, 2011.
 ISBN: 9781118137253.

 - Heat and Mass Transfer.
 Yunus A. Cengel.
 McGraw-Hill Education, 2011.
 ISBN: 9780071077866.

 Consider a parallel-flow heat exchanger used to cool oil from 70°C to 40°C using water available at 30°C. The outlet temperature of the water is 36°C, and the rate of flow of oil is 1 kg/s.
 The specific heat of the oil is 2.2 kJ/kg K. The overall heat transfer coefficient U = 200 W/m2 K.